 ABOUT MAPP TRAP

-A proprietary search engine designed by ex-manufacturers, MAPP Trap monitors Amazon, eBay, Google Shopping and hundreds of other ecommerce sites to find advertised price violations, unauthorized sellers and more.
-It then “traps” the links to those violations, identifies the merchants’ true identities and gives users the ability to automatically send emails to the sellers for policy compliance.
+A proprietary product monitoring software designed by manufacturers, MAPP Trap monitors Amazon, eBay, Google Shopping and hundreds of other ecommerce sites to find map violations, unauthorized sellers and more.
+It then “traps” the links to those violations, identifies the merchants’ true identities and gives users the ability to automatically send and track violation notices for policy compliance.
 One of the strengths of MAPP Trap is its ability to accurately identify unknown or “ghost” sellers.

 For more information about MAPP Trap visit www.mapptrap.com, call 303-670-5111 or email firstname.lastname@example.org